 Bayden is a real local with heritage going back to East Coast tribal ‘Te Aitanga a Mahaki’.
 His first European ancestor, an early settler, set up Whaling stations at nearby Tangoio and Cape Kidnappers in the 1840s.

-Kiwiesque has been designed to capture the rustic charm, shape and texture of the old red corrugated iron woolshed, as well as being environment friendly.
+Kiwiesque has been designed to capture the rustic charm, shape and texture of the old red corrugated iron woolshed, (shown in this image) as well as being environmentally friendly.

 The sun’s natural light and heat are captured by the positioning of the vast glass areas.
 Heat is then retained by double glazing, insulated concrete flooring and sheeps’ wool insulation in the walls and ceilings.